campa-consortium/lattice-standard/source/constructing-lattices.md

 (s:line.construction)=
 ### Constructing a BeamLine `line`

-A line item which is a lattice element can be specified by name if a lattice element of that name has been defined.
+A line item that is a lattice element can be specified by name if a lattice element of that name has been defined.
 Example:
 ```{code} yaml
 Element: